-Health-Care Groups Fight Colorado Over Voting
+Health Care Groups Fight Colorado Over Voting

 The complaint cites “a huge variation in the population of registered voters in the various state senate districts.”
 The urban District 23 has 132,222 registered voters, for example, while rural District 21 has 80,449 — a variance of more than 60 percent.

-The plaintiffs are The Coalition for Colorado Universal Health Cara aka Cooperate Colorado, ColoradoCare Yes, and a member from each of the two nonprofits.
+The plaintiffs are The Coalition for Colorado Universal Health Care aka Cooperate Colorado, ColoradoCare Yes, a member from each of the two nonprofits, and Dan Hayes, a citizen behind a proposed local growth initiative.

 ColoradoCareYes put Amendment 69 on the November 2016 ballot, a proposed statewide health care plan.
 Voters rejected it, but Cooperate Colorado wants to put a similar amendment on the 2018 ballot.